State funding is key ingredient to Utah’s efficient colleges and universities

 Regents adopt new policy clarifying role of advisor in student disciplinary proceedings

 At the Board of Regents meeting on Friday, July 15, the Board passed a new policy that provides more clarity for students involved in disciplinary proceedings at Utah’s public colleges and universities.
-Essentially, the policy makes it clear that students are allowed to have an advisor—whether that be an advocate or legal representative—when involved in […]
+Essentially, the policy makes it clear that students are allowed to have an advisor—whether that be an advocate or legal representative—when involved in… Continue Reading Regents adopt new policy clarifying role of advisor in student disciplinary proceedings

 Which measures are most effective at placing students in the appropriate college math course?